HIAS in the United States

 HIAS partners with Jewish Family Services and other social service organizations to resettle refugees at 24 sites across the country; view the full list of our partners.

 Each year, the U.S. welcomes thousands of refugees from countries such as Somalia, Syria, Ukraine, Burma, and the Democratic Republic of Congo.
 Before arriving in the U.S., refugees must undergo thorough screening including interviews, background checks and medical exams.

-After refugees clear these vetting procedures and take part in other pre-arrival activities, each case is matched with one of nine resettlement agencies (RAs).
+After refugees clear U.S. Government vetting procedures and take part in other pre-arrival activities, each case is matched with one of nine resettlement agencies (RAs).
 The resettlement agencies then match the needs of each case with resources available in a local community.
-If an incoming case already has family in the U.S., they will likely be resettled near or with them.
+If an incoming case already has family in the U.S., attempts will be made to resettle them nearby.

 Once a case has been matched with an RA and all other steps are complete, the International Organization for Migration (IOM) transports the refugee(s) to their new home in the United States.
 Transportation to the U.S. is provided as a loan by IOM, and refugees are required to repay it after they arrive in the U.S.